evercoinx/meme-tools/README.md

     yarn setenv:prod
     ```

-2. Temporarily, set this environment variable in the _.env.production_ file:
+2. Set this environment variable in the _.env.production_ file:

     - `TOKEN_SYMBOL=TOKEN`

-3. If needed, run this command to generate pool shares for the snipers:
+3. If required, run this command to generate pool shares for the snipers:

     ```bash
     yarn generate-shares